DavidRSant/Bias-mitigation-project/README.md

-# Evaluating the Impact of Adversarial Debiasing on Fairness, Performance, and Interpretability in the Adult Dataset
+# Evaluating the Impact of Adversarial Debiasing on Fairness, Performance, and Interpretability

 **Author:** David Rocha de Santana